 But with the presence of professor Fiorella De Cindio at that event, developments took a new turn.
 She deployed LQFB in the regional campaign in Lombardy and now heads the Tuparlamento initiative which provides several parliamentaries in Chamber and Senate — even from rival political parties — with feedback from the constituency (precisely Partito Democratico (PD), Sinistra Ecologia Libertà (SEL) and Scelta Civica — the neoliberal party of former premier Monti).

 Other conseguences were the decision of the regional M5S group in Sicily to develop their programme in LQFB.
 It won them a solid percentage in the regional parliament.
-That was possible because regional groups in the M5S are usually allowed to take decisions for themselves.
+That was possible because regional groups in the M5S are usually allowed to take decisions for themselves, so they can experiment with the sort of internal democracy that the national organization doesn't have.

 I expected, with all that pressure, something would soon change with Mr Grillo, to fix the statutes of his political project — I thought he was fundamentally a democrat, just scared to let his children go free — but he didn't.
 For the 2013 elections he registered a political party with only three formal members: himself, his nephew and his tax accountant.
 All the activists are just his fans.
 It sounds like a very Italian family show.
 I was starting to get the feeling he was indeed not on our side.